 CS: Qure.ai is a healthcare AI startup that applies artificial intelligence and deep learning technology to radiology imaging for quick and accurate diagnosis of diseases.
-Our algorithms can automatically detect clinical findings and highlight the relevant areas from X-rays, CT scans, and MRIs in a few seconds.
+Our AI models can automatically detect clinical findings and highlight the relevant areas from X-rays, CT scans, and MRIs in a few seconds.
 This allows physicians to spend more quality time with patients to better understand their specific case/symptoms, communicate the diagnosis, and determine and discuss customized treatment plans – leading to better patient care.

 Qure.ai was founded in 2016 by Prashant Warier and Dr. Pooja Rao.
 Prashant is a career data scientist and entrepreneur, and Pooja is a trained clinician.
 Together they bring complementary skills of engineering and medicine critical to product development.
 From humble beginnings in India 3 years ago, Qure.ai is now present across 20 countries through 80+ deployments and has processed more than 600,000 scans.

 Our solutions have been validated and reviewed by clinicians at leading healthcare institutions such as the Massachusetts General Hospital and the Mayo Clinic, among others.
 The Lancet published validation of our technology, making it the first radiology AI article released by the journal.
 Qure.ai’s software is vendor-neutral and is deployed online with cloud-based processing capabilities integrated with the radiologists’ current reporting workflow.

-JD: What AI algorithms do you have and what do they do?
+JD: What AI models do you have and what do they do?

 CS: We have two commercially released algorithms so far and are working to get them regulatory cleared for clinical use in the US market.